Pixisoft/Documents/Plugins/WatchLog/Details.md

 * Display an editor window with the data you want to keep an eye on
 * Show Error/Warning/Log information
 * Display each value in categories

+*P.S.
+Notice this package will only work in Editor, and does not expect user to use it in production builds.*

+*P.S.
+This package is closed source, yet we accept *

+If you have any issue please contact us through [GitHub](https://github.com/Pixisoft) or email to pixisoft.tw@gmail.com.

 ### :pencil: Technical details